 Standards development

-Digital health standards are formal documents, developed by accredited standards development organisations, which have attained the consensus of experts.
-A standard may specify the use of required processes, criteria or methodology to improve consumer confidence that a digital health solution is safe and reliable.
+Digital health standards are formal documents, developed by accredited standards development organisations.
+A standard may specify the use of required processes, criteria or methodology to improve consumer confidence regarding the safety and reliability of a digital health solution.
+Development of standards is a complex, open and transparent process requiring the input and consensus of multiple expert stakeholder groups.

 Types of standards

-Interoperability standards can be categorised by type:
+Interoperability Digital health standards can be categorised by type:

 - Transport & Messaging - message formatting for data exchange between systems